oliviasv/Security_Benchmarking_Tool/README.md

 # Security Benchmarking Tool

-This is a simple, currently in development, desktop application, made with Python programming language.
+This is a simple, currently in development, desktop application made with Python programming language.
 The goal that has to be reached by the end of the project is to develop a Security Benchmarking Tool (SBT) which allows a security officer to assess a system’s vulnerability to different attacks and enforce certain security configurations based on community best practices.

 ## Technologies
 1. Python3 and Tkinter